Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 ## Estimated Start & Finish

-The following table shows the estimated Early/Late Start/Finish and the consequent slack available for each activity:
+The following table shows the estimated Early/Late Start/Finish (in weeks) and the consequent slack available for each activity:

 | ID | Early Start | Early Finish | Late Start | Late Finish | Slack |
 |----|-------------|--------------|------------|-------------|-------|